yugabyte/pgx/README.md

 ## Choosing Between the pgx and database/sql Interfaces

 The pgx interface is faster.
-Many PostgreSQL specific features such as `LISTEN` / `NOTIFY` and `COPY` are not available through the `database/sql` interface.

 The pgx interface is recommended when: